Administration and Staff

 Office: Chem 311A

-Tuesdays and Thursdays 3:00 to 4:00 pm or by appointment
+Tuesdays and Thursdays 11:00 am to noon or by appointment

 (Office entrance is through Chem 310)

 Bruce Bowler joined the University of Montana in 2006 as Professor of Chemistry and a member of the Center for Biomolecular Structure and Dynamics.
 He received his Ph.
 D. degree in 1986 with Stephen J. Lippard at the Massachusetts Institute of Technology.
 From 1986 to 1989, he was a Medical Research Council of Canada postdoctoral fellow in the laboratories of Harry Gray and Jack Richards at the California Institute of Technology.
 From 1989 to 2006 he was a professor of chemistry at the University of Denver.
-Dr. Bowler is a physical biochemist with interests in protein folding and biological electron transfer reactions.
-Dr. Bowler is also the Director of the newly developed Biochemistry Program.
+Dr. Bowler is a physical biochemist with interests in protein folding, the conformational restraints that specify the protein folding code and protein dynamics as applied to the conformational changes that mediate the function of cytochrome c in apoptosis.
+Dr. Bowler is also the Director of the Biochemistry Program.

 Research in the Bowler lab focuses on two areas: protein folding and the relationship between protein conformational dynamics and function.